-The fair value of the assets acquired includes loans with a fair value of \$257.2 million.
-The gross principal and contractual interest due under the contracts is \$359.2 million, of which \$4.7 million is expected to be uncollectible.
-The loans have a weighted average life of 70 months.
+The fair value of the assets acquired included loans with a fair value of \$257.2 million.
+The gross principal and contractual interest due under the contracts were \$359.2 million, of which \$4.7 million was expected to be uncollectible.
+The loans had a weighted average life of 70 months.

-The fair value of building and land included in premises and equipment was written down by \$1.2 million and will be amortized based on the remaining life of each building.
-The combined average remaining life is 16.75 years.
+The fair value of building and land included in premises and equipment was written down by \$1.2 million and is being amortized based on the remaining life of each building.
+The combined average remaining life was 16.75 years.

-The fair value for certificates of deposit incorporates a valuation amount of \$0.5 million which will be amortized over 1.5 years.
-The fair value of Federal Home Loan Bank (FHLB) advances includes a valuation amount of \$1.3 million which will be amortized over 2.3 years.
+The fair value for certificates of deposit incorporated a valuation amount of \$0.5 million which was amortized over 1.5 years.
+The fair value of Federal Home Loan Bank (FHLB) advances included a valuation amount of \$1.3 million which is being amortized over 2.3 years.